Dynamo13/SE-UResNet/README.md

 - [Shenzen](https://www.kaggle.com/datasets/yoctoman/shcxr-lung-mask)
 - [NIH CXR](https://www.kaggle.com/datasets/nih-chest-xrays/data)

-  In order to download the segmentation masks please refer to the [link]()
+  In order to download the segmentation masks for NIH data, please refer to the [link](https://drive.google.com/drive/folders/1k4psaxvPJfkQ9DWzcUiLu5ld8ZlwKjnx?usp=sharing)
  ## Code Implementation
  ### Pre-requisites
  For proper implementation of the code, the requirements.txt [file](requirements.txt) is provided.
 This eases the process of creating a python environment suitable for the reproducibility of the code.
 This code is developed in ***Python version 3.9***.
 It is suggested for the user to